-The Green Man Legend: How Real Life Tragedy Became a Regional Ghost Story
+The Green Man Legend: How Real Life Tragedy Became a Pennsylvania Ghost Story

 Every region of the U.S. has its local ghost or monster, whether it’s the New Jersey Devil or Bigfoot.
 Some of them are harmless.
 Some are pranksters.
 Some are downright evil.
 All of them are born from stories that circulate through the area.
 Everyone knows a fearless teen or unassuming trespasser who has encountered them and lived to tell the tale.
 Everyone knows which woods to avoid at certain times of the night or which homes house the troubled spirit.
 Even those who don’t believe in the supernatural tend to stay clear of the eerie feeling that surrounds these tales.

 But what if there is truth to these legends?
 What if when we discover this truth it is just as fascinating yet just as tragic?
 In my experience, it is ignored in favor of the more embellished tale.
 The local legend that I grew up with proved that no matter how interesting the truth can be, the fiction is the preferred version.

 Green Man’s Tunnel is located off of Piney Fork Road in South Park, PA, a few miles from downtown Pittsburgh.
 It’s a secluded section of a mainly suburban area, the kind of neighborhood people flock to for long walks, picnics, and summer swims.
 This road, though, is very wooded, a place that people pass through to get to somewhere else.